Update 27th February: Happy Pokémon Day! We’ve filled in all the remaining new Pokémon!

 Shisa is believed to ward off evil and they are almost always seen in pairs, one with open mouth and one with a closed mouth.
 One of them is male and one is female but, depending on who you ask, which one is which might differ.

-Rock Slide might be a possible move Hisuian Arcanine would learn too:
+Rock Slide turned out to be a move Hisuian Arcanine would learn too, based on the following:

 The king went to the beach and as he held up the Shisa a thunderous roar shook the whole village, it is said even the dragon was startled.
 A big boulder fell from the sky and crushed the dragon’s tail so it couldn’t move.
 It died and the body gradually became overgrown with trees and shrubs.